JulianoGalhardo9/JulianoGalhardo9/README.md

 # Hello, I'm Juliano Galhardo de Oliveira. 👋

-I am 19 years old and I am in my second year (3rd semester) of Computer Science at the Mauá Institute of Technology.
+I am 19 years old and I am in my second year (1rd semester) of software engineering at the FIAP.

 ---